-Improvements and replacements of the mentioned programsapplications are planned.
-In addition to investments in hardware infrastructure, investments are also being made in the computerization of part of the basic business, which includes processes: starting with PIK, through orders for the execution of works on the ship and in the warehouse, as well as connections with Work Reports and the extension of ERP to the planning and operational execution of ordered works, meaning capacity planning, human and technical resources, issuing work orders and execution, analysis of business costs, and so on.
-ERP has not yet been implemented, it is planned for 2023.
+In addition to investments in hardware infrastructure, investments are also being made in the computerization of part of the basic business, which includes processes: starting with PIK, through orders for the execution of works on the ship and in the warehouse, and connections with Work Reports and the extension of ERP to the planning and operational execution of ordered works i.e. capacity planning, human and technical resources, issuance of work orders and execution, analysis of business costs, etc.